temporalio/samples-java/README.md

 ## Configuring Samples

+If you are running local container the HelloWorld and PeriodicWorkflow samples do not need any additional configuration.

-The steps for configuring and building the AWS Flow Framework for Java samples are:
+The steps for configuring and building other samples for Java Cadence Client are:

 1. Open the `access.properties` file in the `samples` directory.